-For additional information about the requirements of and differences between CEIS and CCEIS, see the IDC resource A Comparison of Mandatory Comprehensive Coordinated Early Intervening Services (CCEIS) and Voluntary Coordinated Early Intervening Services (CEIS) .
-For resources and templates for capturing and reporting CEIS and CCEIS data, see IDC's Using Coordinated Early Intervening Services (CEIS) .
-For resources and Tools.
+For additional information about the requirements of and differences between CEIS and CCEIS, see the IDC resource A Comparison of Mandatory Comprehensive Coordinated Early Intervening Services (CCEIS) and Voluntary Coordinated Early Intervening Services (CEIS).
+For resources and templates for capturing and reporting CEIS and CCEIS data, see IDC's Using Coordinated Early Intervening Services (CEIS) Fiscal and Student Data Tracker Tools.